EchoTVTT/EchoTVTT-Main/README.md

-- 👋 Hi, I’m @SiptahTVTT I'm a current business owner of Quantum Dot Games, LLC
+- 👋 Hi, I’m @EchoTVTT I'm a current business owner of Quantum Dot Games, LLC

 - I also have recently changed my name to @EchoTV_TT.